-RAVELIN PARK PORTSMOUTH
+RAVELIN PARK AT THE UNIVERSITY OF PORTSMOUTH

 Ravelin Park is located on the north side of Museum Road, opposite the Portsmouth City Museum, part of the University of Portsmouth campus.
 The park which occupies approximately 4 acres, is is named after a particular design of triangular defencive fortifications that originally occupied the site.